Is your move to France actually ready?

 What civic topics should I prepare for the French naturalization interview?

 The core areas are: laicite and the separation of religion from public institutions; gender equality as a constitutional value; freedom of expression and its French legal limits; the rights and duties of French citizens; the basic structure of French institutions (President, Prime Minister, National Assembly, Senate, Constitutional Council); and the philosophical distinctiveness of the French republican model based on the individual citizen rather than ethnic or religious community.
 You do not need deep expertise in any of these areas.
-You need to be able to discuss each one conversationally in French at a B1 level, grounding your explanations in your actual experience in France wherever possible.
+You need to be able to discuss each one conversationally in French at the B2 level now required for naturalization, grounding your explanations in your actual experience in France wherever possible.

 Can the civic assessment cause my naturalization application to be rejected?

 Yes.
-The assimilation a la communaute francaise criterion, which includes the civic dimension, is an independently sufficient basis for a negative recommendation from the prefecture and a rejection by the Ministry of Justice.
+The assimilation a la communaute francaise criterion, which includes the civic dimension, is an independently sufficient basis for a negative recommendation from the prefecture and a rejection by the Ministry of the Interior, which is the authority responsible for naturalizations and where any administrative appeal is filed, as set out on service-public.gouv.fr.
 An applicant who meets the residence, language, and income criteria but who fails to demonstrate genuine adherence to French republican values can still be refused.
 Outright rejections purely on civic grounds are less common than rejections based on language or residence issues, but they do occur, particularly when the overall assimilation picture is weak.
 The civic dimension of the assimilation criterion is evaluated alongside the language assessment, and weaknesses in one compound the perception of the other.

 How does the French civic assessment differ from the U.S. civics test?